lace-wing/lacy-ubc-math-project/manual.typ

 If provided with a `str`, the label created will automatically have a head, "qs:", for clarity.
 Otherwise, nothing is added and you will get what you put in.

-For alternative reference text, use the `cite` syntax sugar
+For alternative reference text, use the `ref` syntax sugar
 #showcode(```typst @qs:special[This special one.]```)
 or the full syntax
 #showcode(```typst